Whether you call it your bankroll, your finances, or how much money you have in your pocket, cash flow is its movement in and out of your business.

 3. Get Vacations Out of the Way – This includes your own and those of your most valuable employees.
 August is downtime and you can afford to run a leaner ship.
-If you forget this, your best people will try to take their vacations as it gets cooler and that will cost you sales.
+If you forget this, your best people will try to take their vacations as it gets cooler, which will cost you sales.

 4. Keep an Eye on Payroll – One of the most overlooked and easiest ways to immediately improve your bank account is to reduce hours during the summer months.
-This task can be accomplished by lowering hours across the board or empowering managers to let people leave early during slack times.
-It’s a win-win situation as your employees love having some more free time during the summer and your bank balance appreciates the break.
+This task can be accomplished by lowering hours or empowering managers to let people leave early during slack times.
+It’s a win-win situation as your employees love having more free time during the summer, and your bank balance appreciates the break.
 With many stores running lean, this would also be a good time to look at any overtime as a chance to change your master schedule.

-5. Take A Short Break and Reevaluate Your Store – Your bank account during the summer can be impacted by everything from the shrinkage of fancy leather shoes left too long in the heat of a display window, to a malfunctioning front door that increases your energy bill, to an employee who turns the thermostat down to 60 and freezes up your a/c and necessitates a service call.
+5. Take A Short Break and Reevaluate Your Store.
+Your bank account during the summer can be impacted by everything from the shrinkage of fancy leather shoes left too long in the heat of a display window to a malfunctioning front door that increases your energy bill, to an employee who turns the thermostat down to 60 and freezes up your a/c and necessitates a service call.
 Take a break and do a walkthrough.
-Look for simple and affordable fixes and cost-saving initiatives that will increase your cash flow.
+Look for simple, affordable fixes and cost-saving initiatives to increase your cash flow.
 It’s easier than you think.